xxxtai/ArthasHotSwap/README.md

 [![Releases](https://raw.githubusercontent.com/xxxtai/ArthasHotSwap/8351ed6660130eddd0a8b1adeee7dd99ac4121fc/src/main/resources/icons/arthas.svg)](https://github.com/alibaba/arthas)

 ## Abstract
 Sometimes, when you're making minor changes to your code, you want to immediately see how they will behave in a working application without shutting down the process.
 As we all know, hot swap can be achieved through debugging.
-But in some cases, the debugging port is restricted due to permission control, then you will not be able to achieve hot swap through debugging.
+But in some cases, the debugging port is restricted due to permission control, then you will not be able to achieve HotSwap through debugging.

 The IntelliJ IDEA plugin introduced in this article can help implement hot swap on a remote server, and the operation is simple and fast.
 The plugin in this article is based on [Arths redefine command](https://arthas.aliyun.com/doc/en/redefine.html).